Aishatoshileye/number-classification-api/README.md

-# number-classification-api 🚀

-- Determines if a number is prime, perfect, or Armstrong.
-- Checks if the number is even or odd.
-- Returns the sum of its digits.
-- Fetches a fun fact from Numbers API.

 # Number Classification API 🚀

 A simple API built with **FastAPI** that takes an integer as input and returns interesting mathematical properties about the number along with a fun fact from the Numbers API.